Arthur 2: On the Rocks

 Arthur 2: On the Rocks is a 1988 American romantic comedy film and the sequel to the 1981 film Arthur.
-Lead actors Dudley Moore and Liza Minnelli reprised their roles.
-John Gielgud, who won an Academy Award for his role in the original film, reappears briefly in a vision to Arthur during a drunken stupor.
-The film costars Kathy Bates as a woman who helps Arthur and Linda adopt a baby.
-Almost the entire cast from the first film reprised their roles, except for Jill Eikenberry, who was busy filming L.A.
-Law at the time.
-Because of this, the character of Susan was played by Cynthia Sikes instead.
+Dudley Moore, Liza Minnelli, John Gielgud, Geraldine Fitzgerald, Stephen Elliott, Thomas Barbour, Ted Ross and Barney Martin reprise their roles with Cynthia Sikes replacing Jill Eikenberry, who was committed to filming L.A.
+Law at the time, in the role of Susan Johnson.
 Burt Bacharach also returned to score the film.
 The soundtrack also features songs by popular artists, including OMD and Kylie Minogue.
-While still a comedy, On the Rocks is notably darker than its predecessor.
+While still a comedy, On the Rocks is somewhat darker than its predecessor.
 The film received generally negative reviews and also was a financial disappointment when compared to the more successful original.

 Plot

-Roughly five years after the events of the first film, Arthur Bach (Dudley Moore) is married to Linda (Liza Minnelli).
-Arthur's new assistant is a friendly but uptight man named Fairchild (Paul Benedict), and while Arthur enjoys playing practical jokes on Fairchild, he still deeply misses Hobson.
-Arthur and Linda have a happy marriage, but it is not without its problems.
-Arthur is still an alcoholic, and Linda is told by a doctor that she cannot have children.
-The two decide to adopt a child instead from a woman named Mrs. Canby (Kathy Bates), but Arthur's drinking is a cause for concern.
+Roughly five years after the events of the first film, Arthur Bach enjoys playing practical jokes on his new assistant, a friendly but uptight man named Fairchild, but still deeply misses Hobson.
+Arthur's wife Linda is told by a doctor that she cannot have children.
+The two decide to adopt a child instead from a woman named Mrs. Canby, but Arthur's continuing alcoholism is a cause for concern.

-Shortly after this, Arthur is informed by his father that the family's company has undergone a business merger with Burt Johnson (Stephen Elliott), the vengeful billionaire father of Susan Johnson (Cynthia Sikes), Arthur's ex-fiancee.
-The Bach family will get to keep their wealth and way of life, but only if Arthur is cut off from his $750,000,000 fortune.
-Arthur confronts Burt about this, and Burt tells him that he can have his money back on one condition: divorce Linda and marry Susan.
+Arthur is informed by his father that the family's company has undergone a business merger with Burt Johnson, the vengeful billionaire father of Susan Johnson, Arthur's ex-fiancée.
+The Bach family will keep their wealth and way of life, but only if Arthur is cut off from his $750,000,000 fortune.
+Arthur confronts Burt about this, and Burt tells him that he can have his money back on two conditions: divorce Linda and marry Susan.
 Arthur refuses, as he loves Linda more than his lavish lifestyle.

-Now broke, Arthur and Linda move in with Linda's father, Ralph (Barney Martin) and Linda gets back her old job as a waitress.
+Now broke, Arthur and Linda move in with Linda's father, Ralph, and Linda gets back her old job as a waitress.
 Things are going well at first, but Burt is determined to make Susan happy, so he buys the building they are living in and forces Arthur and Linda to leave.
 Now homeless, Arthur and Linda move into a squalid apartment and Arthur tries to sober up to find a job, knowing that bad finances could ruin any chance they have of adopting a baby.
 After the owner takes pity on him, Arthur finds work at a hardware store, but Burt buys the store and has Arthur fired.